 We will not allow persons impaired by alcohol or drugs to participate in any of our trips.
 No refund will be made.

-We start our season in mid April and run trips until mid to late September.
-The best time to go rafting is mid June thru August.
+We start our season in mid April and run trips until September and even October.
+The best time to go rafting is June thru August.

 The water temperature varies as the snow melts.
 The average temperature ranges from 48°F to 65°F.